Court Interpreters Program; banner with image of people saying 'hello' to each other in different languages

 Of Current Interest

-Registration is Now Open for the Written and Oral Proficiency Examinations
+Registration for the Written Examination and Oral Proficiency Examination (OPE) is Open Year-Round

-Due to the 2020 suspension of the administration of the Written Examination as a result of the COVID-19 pandemic, the Court Interpreters Program temporarily extended the validation period for Written Examination test scores from four (4) years to six (6) years effective 2021.
-Candidates who have passing Written Examination scores within six (6) years of 2021 are now eligible to take the BIE in their target language when it is available.
+Due to the suspension of the administration of the Written Examination as a result of the COVID-19 pandemic, the Court Interpreters Program extended the validation period for the Written Examination test scores from four (4) years to six (6) years.
+Candidates who have passing Written Examination scores within six years are now eligible to take the BIE in their target language when it is available.

 Candidates who took the BIE four (4) times and did not pass are still required to retake the Written Examination.